Key Points:

 It’s a first-world problem, understood, but will travelers choose the Monorail over an Uber in that scenario to save a few bucks?

-Funding an Airport Expansion Will Be Challenging
+No Funding for Airport Expansion

 Opposition from Cab Drivers